in2code-de/in2studyfinder/readme.md

 ## Introduction

-in2studyfinder is a generic TYPO3 extension, which makes it possible to add, maintain and display courses of studies in a structured way with different filterable views.
+in2studyfinder is a free and generic TYPO3 extension, which makes it possible to add, maintain and display courses of studies in a structured way with different filterable views.
-This extension is the basic version, which can be extended by various fields, functions and interfaces.
+This extension is the basic version, which can be extended by various fields, functions and interfaces and is already widely used by different universities.

 ## Installation

 Require in2studyfinder via copmoser: `composer require in2code/in2studyfinder` or download a current version from [https://github.com/in2code-de/in2studyfinder](in2studyfinder on github) or install in2studyfinder from TER or in the Extension Manager.
 Include in2studyfinder's TypoScript Template "Basic Template" and "CSS Template" if you want to have a minimum of styles in the frontend (e.g. if you don't want to style it yourself).
 Create a storage folder in your page tree where you will add your study courses and set all `settingsPids` and `storagePids` of in2studyfinder to the storage folder's UID.

 ### Target group